digitalscream/ipex-llm-fastchat-docker/README.md

 cd ipex-fastchat-docker
 ```

-5. Make some directories for persisting the models, and for the logs (make sure you do this on a disk with plenty of space...you're going to be downloading a lot of models when you start playing with it...):
+5. Make some directories for storing the models, and for the logs (make sure you do this on a disk with plenty of space...you're going to be downloading a lot of models when you start playing with it...):
 ```
 mkdir ~/fastchat
 mkdir ~/fastchat/logs